brave/adblock-resources/README.md

 Alternatively, `npm run build` will write all resources to `dist/resources.json` for future use.

-Use `npm run verify` after modifying the resources or metadata file to ensure the format can be accepted by `adblock-rust`.
+Use `npm test` after modifying the resources or metadata file to ensure the format can be accepted by `adblock-rust`.

 ## Metadata format